 7 Reasons we don’t use floaties

-Floatation devices hinder your child’s ability to learn how to swim
+Flotation devices hinder your child’s ability to learn how to swim

 When you enrol your child in swimming lessons you enrol them as you want them to learn how to swim.
-Most floatation devices are designed to keep the body in a vertical position in the water.
+Most flotation devices are designed to keep the body in a vertical position in the water.
 When we swim we want to achieve a horizontal body position!
-Any floatation device especially ones that keep you in a horizontal position are not allowing you to learn to swim.
+Any flotation device especially ones that keep you in a horizontal position are not allowing you to learn to swim.

 Flotation devices throw away paid lesson time

-Floatation devices are used as a safety precaution by most swim schools when young students wear floaties in lessons swim schools can cram more students into a class.
+Flotation devices are used as a safety precaution by most swim schools when young students wear floaties in lessons swim schools can cram more students into a class.
 As students wait their turn they have floaties on.
 To practice a skill the teacher removes the floaties.
 Up to 50% of a lesson can use wasted on fitting floaties on and off.

-Floatation devices give children and parents a false sense of security
+Flotation devices give children and parents a false sense of security

 Children that regularly swim with floaties on will tell you “I can swim”!
 Scary, ha?
 We don’t want children to think they can swim when they can not.
 It is important that a child understands their abilities in the water and has trust in adults to assist them in the water.

-Floatation devices are generally inflatable
+Flotation devices are generally inflatable

 We all know that most floaties are Inflatables, which means they can pop and deflate.
 And on another note, they can also slide off.

-Floatation devices can cause a fear
+Flotation devices can cause a fear

 Children should be aware of their real swimming abilities